se-

 seclude (verb), secludes; secluded; secluding

-1. Concealment or the condition of being concealed or secret or hidden; such as, his movements were detected in spite of their secrecy.
+1. A concealment or a condition of being concealed or hidden: David's movements were detected in spite of their secrecy.

 1. Known by only a few people and intentionally withheld from general knowledge: "I want to tell you a secret, but you must promise not to tell anyone else."